 SIDI = Spark Ignition Direct Injection (Holden)

-Note: Due to cost we currently do not replace some of the O-rings and seals on some of the GDI injectors we service.
+Note: Due to cost we currently do not replace some of the O-rings and seals on most of the GDI injectors we service.